-- Finally, fold and press along the top of the front and back another 2½” (approximately) or until the edge of each side meets the top of the sewn side seams.
+- Finally, fold and Press along the top of the front and back until the edge of each side meets the top of the sewn side seams.
 Make sure the top of the bag, both front and back, is nice and straight.

 Apply the eyelets